arzwa/wgd/README.md

 and examples for the CLI, please consult the docs at http://wgd.readthedocs.io/en/latest/

+## NEW: diamond support

+This has not been thoroughly tested yet, but may be of interest.
+[Diamond](https://github.com/bbuchfink/diamond) is a sequence similarity search tool that is much faster than Blast and performance similar on other measures.
+If you have diamond installed, you can use `wgd dmd` for whole-paranome or one-vs.-one ortholog delineation, e.g.

+    $ wgd dmd ath.cds.fasta

+for a whole-paranome, and

+    $ wgd dmd ath.cds.fasta vvi.cds.fasta

+for one-vs.-one orthologs.

+In the future this will replace `wgd mcl`.
+Please let me know of any bugs!

 ## Singularity container

 A singularity container is available for ``wgd``, allowing all to use